gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 - Latent Semantic Analysis (based on user provided cross-language training data + a controlled vocabulary approach during indexing)
 - Traditional per-language indexing (with Lucene) and automated query translation (using one of several systems: Apertium, Google Translate API and Moses), further improved by:
 	- User mediated query refinement
 	- Translation post-processing: Query expansion, by adding synonyms found in ontologies (after tagging with Stanfords PoS tagger) was tested.
 In the end only support for using MultiWordNet over its English resources was included.
 For Spanish, MultiWordNet could be also used, and GermaNet (http://www.sfs.uni-tuebingen.de/GermaNet/) for the German language (this requires an agreement with the author's).
 	- Additional improvements at the point when results from different indexes are merged (i.e. boosting scores of hits in under-represented languages).
 	- Other pre-processing improvements.

 Additional notes:
+- At this stage our system represents a simple framework that could be used as a starting-point for comparing cross-language services happening at different processing stages, and their contribution to the end results.
 - Sense disambiguation for the query expansion was not supported (most common sense is chosen so far), but it could be added.
 Some recognition for searching phrases as opposed to words could also be a useful improvement to our approach.
 - Code for PoS tagging German and Spanish is included but not used.

 Code structure: